jbpkp07/RatMaze/README.md

 The main entry point for the server application is `index.js`, and the other auxillary files are used to provide Node modules that the application depends on.

-**Technologies used:**  Node.js, Typescript, Javascript, NPM, npm terminal-kit, npm cli-table
+**Technologies used:**  Node, Typescript, Javascript, NPM, npm terminal-kit, npm cli-table

 I am the sole developer of this application.